-Net cash provided by operating activities was \$9.6 million, \$19.8 million, \$18.2 million and \$3.5 million in 1996, 1997, 1998 and the six months ended June 30, 1999, respectively.
-Throughout these periods, we increased net sales, which were partially offset by increases in inventories, expenses from international expansion and a decrease in income tax payable of approximately \$3.3 million from the tax benefit related to the exercise of the warrants and options.
-In 1999, we expect to spend up to \$4.5 million for start-up costs and \$2.6 million for initial inventory for our planned expansion into the United Kingdom on November 15, 1999 and Japan in 2000.
+Net cash provided by (used in) operating activities was \$9.6 million, \$19.8 million, \$18.2 million and (\$5.3) million in 1996, 1997, 1998 and the three months ended March 31, 1999, respectively.
+Throughout these periods, we increased net sales, which were partially offset by increases in inventories, expenses from international expansion and a decrease in income tax payable of approximately \$2.0 million related to the income tax benefit resulting from the exercise of the warrants.
+In 1999, we expect to spend up to \$4.5 million for start-up costs and \$2.6 million for initial inventory for our planned expansion into the United Kingdom in 1999 and Japan in 2000.

-Net cash (used in) investing activities was (\$3.2 million), (\$8.9 million), (\$4.5 million) and (\$1.0 million) in 1996, 1997, 1998 and the six months ended June 30, 1999, respectively.
+Net cash provided by (used in) investing activities was (\$3.2) million, (\$8.9) million, (\$4.5) million and \$500,000 in 1996, 1997, 1998 and the three months ended March 31, 1999, respectively.
 In 1997 these activities consisted primarily of purchases of equipment and build-out of leased facilities in connection with our relocation to our new headquarters facility, and in 1998, the relocation of our Texas distribution center, the build-out of our research and development facility and the development and implementation of our proprietary software program.
 The new facilities and software program should be sufficient for our immediate needs.
-However, in the near future, we intend to spend up to an estimated \$3.8 million for additional modifications to the software program for international expansion, Internet access and additional purchases of equipment and build-out of leased facilities for our planned international expansion into the United Kingdom on November 15, 1999 and
+However, in the near future, we intend to spend up to an estimated \$3.8 million for additional modifications to the software program for international expansion, Internet access and additional purchases of equipment and build-out of leased facilities for our planned international expansion into the United Kingdom in 1999 and Japan in 2000.
+In 1999, certain shareholders repaid notes receivable due to us of approximately \$974,000.